kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 }
 ```

-After introducing this change, you can observe in the log that each coroutine can be started on one thread
+After introducing this change, we can observe in the log that each coroutine can be started on one thread
 from the thread pool and resumed on another:

 ```